 COVID-19 and our economy

-Our economy’s been hit hard by COVID-19 and like thousands of others you might be feeling the impact of it.
-You might be facing redundancy, a pay cut, reduced work hours, increased living costs, or you might be finding it super hard to fine a new job.
+Our economy has been hit hard by COVID-19 and like thousands of others you might be feeling the impact of it.
+You might be facing redundancy, a pay cut, reduced work hours, increased living costs, or you might be finding it super hard to find a new job.
 If any of this is happening to you, it’s important to remember that it’s not your fault, you’re not alone, and it’s totally normal to feel stressed out.